AalianKhan/mushroom-strategy/README.md

 ### Pre-built chips

 Mushroom strategy has chips that count the number of devices active for a specific domain.
 Only the devices that are in an area and is also defined in `areas` are counted.
-By default, all chips are enabled
+By default, all chips are enabled.
+You can also configure a weather entity to use.
+There is also an option to add more [Mushroom Chips][mushroom-chips]
+##### Note setting the status to hidden for the unwanted weather entity is recomended

 | Availible chips | type    | Description                                                                                                       |
 |:----------------|:--------|:------------------------------------------------------------------------------------------------------------------|